MarRobSoftwire/DevOps-Unit-9-Workshop/setup/workshop_scenario_setup.md

 It may take some time but eventually the page should load saying that it has successfully connected to the database.

-If you've got this far then congrats!
-You've successfully setup the scenario and proceed to [the main instructions here](../instructions.md)
+If you've got this far then congratulations!
+You've successfully setup the scenario and can proceed to [the main instructions here](../instructions.md)